 If doing so aligns with your brand image, creatively convey data using color and animation.

-The report's imagery evokes an emotional reaction, depicting tender moments between servicemembers in uniform and their families.
-All in all, the report's endearing photography, bold typography, and use of colors associated with the military (like deep navy blue) effectively communicate USAA's mission.
+The report's imagery also evokes an emotional reaction, depicting tender moments between servicemembers in uniform and their families.
+All in all, the report's endearing photography, powerful data, and use of colors associated with the military (like deep navy blue) effectively communicate USAA's mission.

 Takeaways: